 The Family Educational Rights and Privacy Act of 1974, (FERPA) is a federal law that protects the privacy of students' education records.
 FERPA affords eligible students certain rights with respect to their education records.
 An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age, therefore Midwestern Career College (MCC) considers an "eligible student" any student who is currently attending MCC or has attended the College.
 FERPA does not apply to applicants who have been admitted, but who have not been in attendance.
 MCC fully complies with the Family Educational Rights and Privacy Act of 1974, as amended, in respecting the students' specific, protected rights regarding the release of their education records.
-For more information about FERPA please refer to the MCC Catalog or visit http://mccollege.edu/ http://mccollege.edu/ The purpose of this form is to provide a written consent for MCC to release certain education records, as required by FERPA. , Student ID # , (First and Last Name) (If available) authorize Midwestern Career College to release my education records described below to the following person(s): Full Name Relationship Full Name Relationship Relationship If more than one name is listed, the records checked for release may be made available to all persons listed, unless specified otherwise.
-Education records to be released: Academic Transcript Financial Aid Records Other Attendance Records Student Accounts Records Full Academic Record Cancel Previous Release The information is to be released for the following purpose(s): Other Family communications Employment related about college experience opportunities or verification Release over the phone: MCC will not release information over the phone, unless the person listed on the release form provides the following PIN The pin can consist of letters, numbers or any combination of thereof.
+For more information about FERPA please refer to the MCC Catalog or visit http://mccollege.edu/

+The purpose of this form is to provide a written consent for MCC to release certain education records, as required by FERPA. \\\\\\, Student ID # \\\\\\, (First and Last Name) (If available) authorize Midwestern Career College to release my education records described below to the following person(s): Full Name \\\\\\ Relationship \\\\\\ Relationship If more than one name is listed, the records checked for release may be made available to all persons listed, unless specified otherwise.
+Education records to be released: ☐ Academic Transcript ☐ Financial Aid Records ☐ Other ☐ Student Accounts Records ☐ Attendance Records ☐ Full Academic Record ☐ Cancel Previous Release The information is to be released for the following purpose(s): ☐ Family communications ☐ Employment related ☐ Other about college experience opportunities or verification Release over the phone: MCC will not release information over the phone, unless the person listed on the release form provides the following PIN \\\\\ The pin can consist of letters, numbers or any combination of thereof.
 Please choose a pin that you and the person(s) listed on the release form will remember.
 Once submitted, the pin can only be changed by the student, in person, at the Office of the Registrar.
 I understand that the information marked for release may be released orally, in writing or in the form of copies of records, at MCC's discretion.
 I also understand that this authorization will remain in effect until my written cancel notification is made by submitting a new FERPA Release form to the Office of the Registrar.
 Student Signature Date